wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-sso/includes/7-exercise-outlook-sso.md

 Now you need to create a client secret for the application

-Select **Certificates & secrets** from the left-hand navigation panel.
+Select **Certificates & secrets** from the leftmost navigation panel.

 Select the **New client secret** button: